woodrush/lambda-8cc/README.md

 ## Basic Usage Example
 Here is a program [rot13.c](examples/rot13.c) that encodes/decodes standard input to/from the [ROT13](https://en.wikipedia.org/wiki/ROT13) cipher.
-It compiles without errors using gcc:
+It compiles without errors using GCC:

 ```c
 // rot13.c: Encodes/decodes standard input to/from the ROT13 cipher